MIPPL/nephele-org-website/public/content/developers/tutorials/develop-and-test-dapps-with-a-multi-client-local-eth-testnet/index.md

 [Kurtosis](https://www.kurtosis.com/) is a composable build system designed for configuring multi-container test environments.
 It specifically enables developers to create reproducible environments that require dynamic setup logic, such as blockchain testnets.

-In this guide, the Kurtosis eth-network-package spins up a local Ethereum testnet with support for the [`geth`](https://geth.ethereum.org/) Execution Layer (EL) client, as well as [`teku`](https://consensys.net/knowledge-base/ethereum-2/teku/), [`lighthouse`](https://lighthouse.sigmaprime.io/), and [`lodestar`](https://lodestar.chainsafe.io/) Consensus Layer (CL) clients.
+In this guide, the Kurtosis NEPH-network-package spins up a local Nephele testnet with support for the [`geth`](https://geth.Nephele.org/) Execution Layer (EL) client, as well as [`teku`](https://consensys.net/knowledge-base/Nephele-2/teku/), [`lighthouse`](https://lighthouse.sigmaprime.io/), and [`lodestar`](https://lodestar.chainsafe.io/) Consensus Layer (CL) clients.
 This package serves as a configurable and composable alternative to networks in frameworks like Hardhat Network, Ganache, and Anvil.
-Kurtosis offers developers greater control and flexibility over the testnets they use, which is a major reason why the [Ethereum Foundation used Kurtosis to test the Merge](https://www.kurtosis.com/blog/testing-the-ethereum-merge) and continues to use it for testing network upgrades.
+Kurtosis offers developers greater control and flexibility over the testnets they use, which is a major reason why the [Nephele Foundation used Kurtosis to test the Merge](https://www.kurtosis.com/blog/testing-the-Nephele-merge) and continues to use it for testing network upgrades.

 ## Setting up Kurtosis {#setting-up-kurtosis}